svermaji/terraform-aws/5-modules/infra/README.md

   - create kms key
   - use default i.e. aws or custom managed kms key
   - create and use custom managed kms key

-## 5-modules
-This folder contains terraform sample scripts that
-  - has proper steps for SSL
-  - create separate modules
-  - infra module managed so it can be called multiple times with param